 In Georgia, drivers are required to stop their vehicles and take certain steps if they are involved in a crash with another driver.
-Failing to fulfill these requirements can have serious consequences for the driver, but also life-threatening repercussions for any injured parties, so if you were recently involved in a hit and run, it is crucial to contact an experienced car accident attorney who can ensure that the responsible party is held accountable.
+Failing to fulfill these requirements, as in a hit and run accident, can have serious consequences for the driver, but also life-threatening repercussions for any injured parties.
+If you were involved in a hit and run accident you may be entitled to hit and run compensation.
+So, it is crucial to contact an experienced car accident attorney who can ensure that the responsible party is held accountable for the car wreck.

 Types of Hit and Run Cases

 There are a number of different hit and run scenarios, including situations where: